Fundamentalist Church of Jesus Christ of Latter-Day Saints: Lost boys

 Former members have reported that the FLDS Church has excommunicated more than 400 teenage boys for offenses such as dating or listening to rock music.
-Some former members claim that the real reason for these excommunications is the fact that there are not enough women for each male to receive three or more wives.
-Six men, aged 18 to 22, filed a conspiracy lawsuit against Jeffs and Sam Barlow, a former Mohave County deputy sheriff and close associate of Jeffs, for the "systematic excommunication" of young men to reduce competition for wives.
+Some former members claim that the real motive for these excommunications is to ensure a sufficient female majority to allow for each male to marry three or more wives.
+In 2014, six men aged 18 to 22 filed a conspiracy lawsuit against Jeffs and Sam Barlow, a former Mohave County deputy sheriff and close associate of Jeffs, for the "systematic excommunication" of young men to reduce competition for wives.

-Boys in the FLDS sect of Mormonism have been kicked out even at the young age of 15 years old.
-With the few experiences they have with the world outside of the FLDS, they are left to fend for themselves.
-Lost boys tend to stay around the area of Hildale, Utah.
-As they are banished from the world they know they are thrown into situations and things they were never familiar with.
-Most of those who are banished tend to delve into things such as partying and alcohol.
+The FLDS sect has kicked out boys as young as 15 years old.

 Racism

-In its Spring 2005 Intelligence Report, the Southern Poverty Law Center added the FLDS Church to its list of hate groups because of the church's racist doctrines, which include its fierce condemnation of interracial relationships.
+In its Spring 2005 Intelligence Report, the Southern Poverty Law Center added the FLDS Church to its list of hate groups because of the church's doctrines, which include its fierce condemnation of interracial relationships.
 Warren Jeffs has said, "the black race is the people through which the devil has always been able to bring evil unto the earth".